Creating Prompts

 }

-In this example, the LLM response will be placed in a new buffer and the user's code will not be returned back to them.
+In this example, the LLM's response will be placed in a new buffer.

 Ignoring the default system prompt